 From the moment my son was born, I knew if I say the wrong thing, if I anger the wrong people – will they take my children away.
 Those first days in the hospital with my newborn, I knew I would have to constantly be on guard.
-It would be so easy.

 I’m autistic.
 All it takes is one doctor, one teacher, one judge who doesn’t understand what autism is to declare me unfit.

 Please, I’m begging you – this is urgent.
-We need to fight misunderstandings.
-We need to listen to disabled people.
+We need to fight this.

-Step 2 of 3: Listen to the voices of actually disabled people
+Listen to the voices of actually disabled people

-- Neutral, non-pathologizing language.
+- Feature neutral, non-pathologizing language.

 ‘I Have Cerebral Palsy‘ includes photos of a real little girl named Sydney.
 Her narrative acknowledges that CP is different for everyone, and how this is her personal experience.
 This doesn’t seem like a big deal, unless you know that 99% of books paint everyone with the disability with a broad brush as if they are all exactly the same.
 Focusing on the many things kids with CP have with kids who don’t, it prepares friends for common behaviors (slow speech, muscle spasms) without painting them negatively.

 My Travelin’ Eye is SO GOOD and far more complex than I expected.
 The author is both proud of her amblyopic (lazy) eye and okay with vision correction (a patch and glasses) to help her see.
 It’s the perfect antidote to haters who equate disability acceptance with ‘giving up’ – which is pure nonsense.